chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 Life Tables
 -----------

-The life table method or estimator is also known as the actuarial method/estimator.
-For the life table method, if observations are censored on the same month (or time unit) that events occurred, they are assumed to be at risk for just half the month.
-This is in contrast to the Kaplan-Meier estimator which assumes they are at risk for the whole month.
-The KM estimator is generally better for smaller datasets with exact times of event occurance.

-First let's write a function that takes the data as its argument and generates a lifetable.

 ``` r
 intervals <- 2  # number units per intervals for life table
 LifeTableIt <- function(data) {